Brain Injury Attorneys in Teaneck & Union City

-At the Law Offices of Jeffrey Hasson, P.C., we are committed to helping head and brain injury victims secure fair compensation for their losses.
+At the Law Offices of Jeffrey Hasson, P.C., our catastrophic injury lawyers in Teaneck and Union City are committed to helping head and brain injury victims secure fair compensation for their losses.
 These losses extend well beyond the medical bills for diagnosis, treatment, and recovery.
-They also include lost income, the inability to earn a living, severe pain and suffering, emotional distress, and the loss of relationships with friends and family.
+They also include lost income, inability to earn a living, severe pain and suffering, emotional distress, and the loss of relationships with friends and family.

 The Facts on Traumatic Brain Injuries

 According to the Centers for Disease Control and Prevention (CDC), more than 2.5 million individuals suffer traumatic brain injuries (TBI).
-Brain injuries are the cause of death in roughly 30 percent of all injury-related fatalities, leading to more than 50,000 deaths every year.
+Brain injuries are the cause of death in roughly 30% of all injury-related fatalities, leading to more than 50,000 deaths every year.

 - Falls are responsible for at least 600,000 traumatic brain injuries each year.